makeniii/NBA-Elo-Rankings/diary.md

 I just found a case that needs to be accounted for when creating schedules.
 A game that is currently live is returned by `leaguegamelog`.
 Though the fix is easy enough with the fact the the `WL` column remains empty til the game is completed and updated.

 Noticed that my `test_game_logs` don't include `GAME_NUM` as the index.
 To further make the problem a bit more annoying, `GAME_NUM` is the accumulation of the regular season to the playoffs.
 So, to get the correct `GAME_NUM`, I'll have to call `leaguegamelog` again and get all the games and calculate the `GAME_NUM`.
 But I'll do that some other time.

+# 23/11/22

+Start: 8:30pm

+Removed uneccessary code from `elo_system.py`.

+Revisited some coding concepts related to OOP.
+I've realised that my code has low cohesion because some, if not all, of my classes have methods not relating to the class.
+Going to have to refactor more code later.

+End: 9:15